mlcommons/ck/docs/src/commands.md

 ### Search for CK entries by a string

-You can search CK entries by the occurance of a given string in values of keys in JSON meta descriptions
+You can search CK entries by the occurrence of a given string in values of keys in JSON meta descriptions

 ```bash
 ck search {CK module} --search_string={string with wildcards}